-• If the value of the User-Agent field in a request is in the User-Agent blacklist, the request can still access the Alibaba Cloud CDN POP.
-However, the request is rejected by the POP, an HTTP 403 status code is returned, and the request is recorded in Alibaba Cloud CDN logs.
+• If the value of the User-Agent header in a request matches a value in the User-Agent blacklist, the request can reach the point of presence (POP) but is rejected by the POP.
+Then, the HTTP 403 status code is returned to the client, and the request is recorded in Alibaba Cloud CDN logs.

 Procedure